-Further useful information on protecting yourself from mosquitoes is available from the SA Health website.
+Further useful information on protecting yourself from mosquitoes is available on the SA Health website.

-The City of Salisbury recognises that undertaking a mosquito control program including the surveillance and control of mosquitoes, is a key strategy to manage and minimise the public health effects and nuisance issues associated with mosquitoes.
-The steps and acitons carried out by the City of Salisbury can be found in the City of Salisbury's Mosquito Management Plan.
+The City of Salisbury recognises that undertaking a mosquito control program including the surveillance and control of mosquitoes is a key strategy to manage and minimise the public health effects and nuisance issues associated with mosquitoes.
+The steps and actions carried out by the City of Salisbury can be found in the City of Salisbury's Mosquito Management Plan.

-Council's ongoing commitment to the management of mosquitoes includes the treatment of known breeding sites as well as monitoring adult mosquito numbers and environmental factors (eg rainfall) in order to best address the concern.
-In addition the mangrove and samphire swamp areas to the west of Globe Derby include private and Crown Land that are treated by SA Health as part of their annual mosquito control program.
+The Council's ongoing commitment to the management of mosquitoes includes the treatment of known breeding sites as well as monitoring adult mosquito numbers and environmental factors (such as rainfall) in order to best address the concern.
+In addition, the mangrove and samphire swamp areas to the west of Globe Derby include private and Crown Land that is treated by SA Health as part of their annual mosquito control program.